-The full-day, team-focused training included classroom and hands-on instruction in the operating room, with simulations focused on performing emergency hysterectomies on artificial tissue.
+The full-day, team-focused course included classroom and hands-on instruction in the operating room, with simulations focused on performing emergency hysterectomies on artificial tissue.

 “It’s good to get a basic skill set, that you at least know what to do, and get these patients out of here alive,” she explains.

 An obstetrician and gynecologist from Medicine Hat Hospital, Dr. Hoffmann has been working for a couple years with Brooks staff to upgrade their skills on high acuity, low occurrence events, such as emergency caesarian hysterectomies.

 To practice with someone who does hysterectomies on a regular basis, and give us some tips… is huge. – Dr. Murtaza Amirali

 Randi Galenzoski, a registered nurse and clinical nurse educator for Medicine Hat and Brooks, says the experience that Dr. Hoffman offers is valuable.